 Technology is ever-changing and constantly evolving.
-At Tamara Levit, DDS we do our best to stay relevant to the needs of our patients using advanced technology that helps us better diagnose and treat conditions and diseases.
+At the office of Tamara Levit, DDS we do our best to stay relevant to the needs of our North Bethesda patients using advanced technology that helps us better diagnose and treat conditions and diseases.

 These high-speed X-rays use 80 percent less radiation than ordinary film X-rays, yet produce a nearly instantaneous image with the ability to use color contrast in that image.